Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 You can use for_ide.py in IDLE/IDE this gives the same result except this program asks at the starting of the program if you want GOOGL data or AAPL data.

+## candlestick_graph.py
+In this program after we select an option from the given i.e, "GOOGL" and "AAPL" it fetches the intraday data and plots a candlestick graph.

 For all the programs I added comments which should explain most of the details.